 Some cracks have appeared in all test sections.
 It has not been established if these cracks are reflective.
 They have not required maintenance.
-There are transverse cracks in all sections across both the inside and outside lanes at intervals of about 40 feet.
+There are transverse cracks in all sections across both in the inside and outside lanes at intervals of about 40 feet.
 There are a greater number of cracks and they are more pronounced in System I than the other systems.

 The longitudinal cracks are more nearly continuous in System I than the other systems.
 There are approximately three times as many linear feet of longitudinal cracks in System I than in the other systems.
+It is evident that the cracks are wider and deeper in System I than in the other test sections.
+The longitudinal cracks were about 1⁄2" in width and 1" deep in System I. The cracks in the other test sections were less than 1⁄2" wide and less than 1⁄2" deep.

-The differences between System I and the other systems is more evident than during the report period for Supplement No. I.
+The differences between System I and the other systems is more evident than during the previous report periods.

-Captioned pictures are included in the appendix which show for each system.
-Views showing pavement in 1977 before overlay, 1977 after overlay, and 1978 one year after overlay were included in the first annual report.
+Captioned pictures showing the pavement for each system are included in the appendix.
+The previous report included views showing pavement in 1977 before overlay, 1977 after overlay, 1978 one year after overlay and 1979 two years after overlay.